khanaabidabdal/Diabetes-Trends-and-Insights-using-Power-BI/README.md

 - Gender-wise distribution of diabetes
 - Regional trends in diabetes prevalence
 - Risk factors associated with diabetes
-- Impact of lifestyle factors on diabetes

 ## Dashboard Overview

 ### Screenshot 1: Overview Page
 - Provides a summary of the key metrics related to diabetes prevalence and trends.
-- Visualizations include bar charts, line graphs, and pie charts to depict data clearly and concisely.
+- Visualizations include bar charts,map, and donut charts to depict data clearly and concisely.

 ### Screenshot 2: Demographics Page
 - Focuses on the demographic distribution of diabetes.
-- Visualizations include age-wise and gender-wise breakdowns.
+- Visualizations include age-wise and disease-wise breakdowns.

 ### Screenshot 3: Risk Factors Page
 - Analyzes the various risk factors associated with diabetes.
-- Visualizations include scatter plots and heat maps to identify correlations.
+- Visualizations include bar plots with Average Glucose and BMI to identify correlations.

 ## Installation and Setup